rogerdahl/duplex/README.rst

 Plugging in the numbers for 1,000,000 files and a 32 bit hash yields a 100% probability of collisions.
 100,000 files gives a 69% probability.
 In the app, the file size is added to the hash to get some more entropy, but since file sizes are not necessarily non-uniform, yielding small groups of files with the same size, a 32 bit hash is obviously out of the question.

-Repeating the exercise for 1,000,000 files and 64 bit hash yields a 0.0000027% probability.
+Repeating the calculation for 1,000,000 files and 64 bit hash yields a 0.0000027% probability.
 That is in the worst case scenario of all 1,000,000 files having the same size.
 That seemed good enough, so a fast 64 bit hash called FNV1a was selected as the default option.
 However, an MD5 mode that can be enabled with the ``--md5`` option was also implemented.
 MD5 is a 128 bit hash, which yields a 1.46e-25 probability of collisions.
 That number is so low that the formula could not be evaluated with regular double precision floats.
 An arbitrary-precision library and 40 digits of precision had to be used.

 Performance
 ~~~~~~~~~~~